Faster React TTI by Replacing Apollo with Urql

 We have done a blog post on the relative difference between page speed index and time to interactive, the uncanny valley, which is a very critical time for any website and is really important if you are doing an ambitious ecommerce.
 In the article, we highlighted what this effect is, and how to measure it.
 Let’s dive into one more way of optimizing.

 When doing a React application, it is quite easy to get into a situation where the client js bundle gets quite big, which tends to be difficult to pick up when you are deep in implementing new features on a tight timeline.
 This might lead to huge js bundles that get shipped to the users, something that can have a massive effect on mid-and-low end devices.

 To put it simply: the more work you give the browser, the worse TTI you will get.
-And as TTI gets worse, the end users (and your business) is starting to suffer.
+And as TTI gets worse, the end-users (and your business) are starting to suffer.

 The average TTI with Apollo: 3.86 seconds

 TTI improvement: 360 ms